rmit-programming-club/rmit-programming-club.github.io/README.md

-# RMIT Programming Club Website 2.0
+# RMIT Programming Club Website

-Created and Maintained by: Patrick Mifsud
+Created and Maintained by: [Patrick Mifsud](https://github.com/patrickmfsd)

 [Trello Board](https://trello.com/b/PEYYpOfd)

 ## About

-Welcome to the repository for the The Programming Club Website Version 2.0.
+Welcome to the repository for the The Programming Club Website.

 This repository contains the files used for generating the website.
 The site uses Jekyll, a static site generator and uses GitHub Pages for hosting.
-The theme is based off a Jekyll theme called Swift, which has been modified to suit the needs for the site.
+The theme  being used is [Miniplistic] (https://github.com/patrickmfsd/Miniplistic) created by [Patrick Mifsud](https://github.com/patrickmfsd)

-Features of the site:
+Features of the theme:

 - Custom Dark Mode
 - Responsive Theme